farlee2121/FsSpec/doc/Requirement Exploration.md

 - Generation?
   - No real benefit, we need to run the software in some form to achieve generation and generative testing
   - the key here is accessibility of the type constraints (e.g. not just black-box predicates), but that can be run-time accessibility
+- Model-break detection
+  - this would enable great static analysis of constraint changes that are more permissive than their predecessor

 Approaches i want to test